 This Hidden-Egg Bagel Sandwich is a fun and mess-free back to school breakfast or lunch made with eggs baked in a donut pan!
 Stuff your donut-shaped eggs into a hollowed out bagel and fill with your favorite veggies and cheese.

 Will it Donut?
-If you are the owner of a donut pan (No. 3 on our Toaster Oven Essentials List) you may have found yourself pondering this question about various food items…croissant dough, cheddar sriracha cornbread or even eggs.
+If you are the owner of a donut pan, you may have found yourself pondering this question about various food items…croissant dough, cheddar sriracha cornbread or even eggs.

-I ran to tell Tim, a fellow “Will it donut?” wonderer.
-He enthusiastically agreed to put on his mad scientist hat and help eat a bunch of savory donut pan eggsperiments.
+My husband, Tim, a fellow “Will it donut?” wonderer enthusiastically agreed to put on his mad scientist hat and help eat a bunch of savory donut pan eggsperiments.

 Three batches later a method for hard-cooked style eggs (whites and yolk cooked through) was ready for sharing so you could enjoy them too.

-Now, what to do with these donut shaped eggs?
-How about we pair them with an equally donut shaped bread, the bagel!
+Now, what to do with these donut-shaped eggs?
+Pair them with an equally donut shaped bread, the bagel!

 But how would you keep the egg and all of the other obviously necessary sandwich toppings from spilling everywhere?

-However you make them I hope you enjoy a fun and mess-free back to school breakfast or lunch with this Hidden-Egg Bagel Sandwich.
-And if you happen to have any leftover bagels make some Toaster Oven Pizza Bagels, they’re prefect as a quick dinner or after school snack!
+We hope you enjoy a fun and mess-free back to school breakfast or lunch with this Hidden-Egg Bagel Sandwich.

 - 2 bagels, split